Meraf Bahta

-Meraf Bahta Ogbagaber (born 24 June 1989) is an Eritrean middle-distance runner.
+Meraf Bahta Ogbagaber (born 24 June 1989) is a Swedish middle-distance runner.
 She represents Sweden in international competitions and specializes in the 1500 metres and 3000 metres.

 Biography

-She was born in Dekishahay, Eritrea (at the time still part of Ethiopia).
+She was born in Dekishahay (at the time still part of Ethiopia).
 As a junior, she competed in the junior races at the IAAF World Cross Country Championships, finishing twelfth in 2006 and sixth in 2007.
 Together with her teammates she won the silver medal in the team event at the 2007 championships.
 She finished fifth in the 1500 metres at the 2006 World Junior Championships.
 At the 2007 All-Africa Games she finished seventh in the 5000 metres.
 She competed in her first senior cross-country race at the 2008 World Cross Country Championships, but only finished 43rd.